SamouczekProgramisty/samouczekprogramisty.github.io/_posts/2018-11-03-dependency-inversion-principle-dependency-injection-i-inversion-of-control.md

 > Narzędzie powinno (...) wspierać użytkownika kiedy on chce wydać narzędziu polecenie, a nie stosować się do podejścia "zapytaj użytkownika o polecenie i wykonaj je".

-O odwróceniu kontroli wspomina też inna, klasyczna już książka [Design Patterns.
-Elements of Reusable Object-Oriented Software]({% post_url 2018-04-24-ksiazki-dla-programistow %}#design-patterns---gamma-helm-johnson-vlissides):
+O odwróceniu kontroli wspomina też inna, klasyczna już książka [Design Patterns: Elements of Reusable Object-Oriented Software]({% post_url 2018-04-24-ksiazki-dla-programistow %}#design-patterns---gamma-helm-johnson-vlissides):

 > A framework dictates the architecture of your application.
 It will define the overall structure, its partitioning into classes and objects, the key responsibilites thereof, how the clases and objects collaborate, and the thread of control. (...)
 Frameworks thus emphasize design reuse over code reuse (...).
 Reuse on this level leads to an inversion of control between the application and the software on which it's based.
 When you use a toolkit (...), you write the main body of the application and call the code you want to reuse.
 When you use a framework, you reuse the main body and write the code it calls.